Clare Burnett and Juliette Dominati

 Clare Burnett is a London-based artist who grew up in Belgium and France.
 She makes abstract, coloured sculptures using a wide range of materials and processes.
 Often arranged in groups to create interactions within the space and beyond, viewers can imagine moving through or above the spaces of smaller, architectonic assemblages; can walk around a building or a group of sculptures or can hold, touch or sit on work.

 The exhibition will be open during Kensington and Chelsea Art Week from Monday-Saturday, 11am-5pm.
-The Opening will be on Thursday, 1 October and Friday, 2 October (Friday Lates Gallery Trail) until 9pm.
+The Opening will be on Thursday, 1 October until 9pm.

-Visits will follow COVID-19 regulations and can be booked in limited time-slots by clicking on the BOOK VISIT button above or here.
+Visits will follow COVID-19 regulations and can be booked in limited time-slots.